 A typical lunch in the old town

-In addition to what to see in Genoa in one day, I would like to suggest where to eat.
+In addition to what to see in Genoa in one day, I would also like to recommend where to eat.

-If you need a lunch break, after this walk, I would recommend one of my favourite typical Genoese restaurant: Le Ombre Rosse.
+After this walk, if you need a lunch break, I recommend one of my favorite typical restaurants, Zimino.

-The name of the restaurant is Ombre Rosse and you can eat outdoors enjoying the unique atmosphere of the alleys (weather permitting).
+The restaurant is called Zimino and, if the season permits, you can eat outside while enjoying the unique atmosphere of old Genoa.

 If you want to be prepared, read which are the 10 typical Genoese dishes.

 Go back to via San Lorenzo and continue downhill: you’ve finally reached the Porto Antico.